scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** instant

-You spend time in medidation, listening to the land itself.
+You spend time in meditation, listening to the land itself.
 Covering a radius 3 miles out from your location you may learn any number of things, adding a Bad die to the roll for each:

 - General lay of the land and bodies of water.
 - Prevalent plants, creatures, or minerals